The Five Best Free Video Editing Apps for PC [October 2020]

 Shotcut has a huge array of filters, transitions, effects and more that you can add to a video.
 Shotcut also has a number of features that make it easy to trim and manipulate voiceover or sound effects.
 The interface and its potential takes a while to get used to but once you do, you will be creating professional standard videos in no time.
 Shotcut has come a long way in the years since it came to Windows, and you’re probably going to have to get used to hearing about it—it’s only getting more popular as time goes on.

-Blender is another very competent video editor that is also free.
-It is open source and is primarily a 3D modeling product that also works very well with video.
-Blender is used often by NASA, The History Channel and helped create effects in Spider-man 2.
+Although it might not be the first editor that comes to your mind, depending on what you want and need from a video editor, Blender might be perfect.
+As an open-source editor, it’s primarily used as a 3D modeling application that also happens to work with video.
+Blender is used often by NASA, The History Channel and helped create effects in Spider-Man 2.
 That’s how good it is.

 Windows Movie Maker utilizes drag and drop timelines and has a few visual effects you can use to add a little pizazz.
 There are also corrections, transitions, audio tools and lots more besides.
 All for free.
 It is part of the now defunct Microsoft Essentials pack.
 Windows Movie Maker has been delisted by Microsoft, but you can still find download links online.
 We’ve tested our download link and it still works, but your mileage may vary.
 Overall, we’d recommend trying one of the apps further up this list, but regardless, if it’s what you used to get used to, it might be what you want to check out.